useperform/perform/docs/tutorial/bikes.rst

 .. note::

-   For an in-depth look at what admin classes can do, see the :doc:`admins documentation <../base-bundle/admins>`.
+   For an in-depth look at what admin classes can do, see the :doc:`crud documentation <../base-bundle/crud>`.

 Create routes
 -------------